Maeevick/maeevick.rs/README.md

 # Experimental maeevick.com with Rust

-I (re)build my website with Rust an experiment with its ecosystem
+I (re)build my website with Rust an experiment with its ecosystem!

 I test several ways.
+It's so fun!

-## Core Tools
+## Core Stack and Tools
-- [x] HTML5 : basic.
+- [x] HTML5 : some basic HTML pages.
-- [x] CSS with Tailwind: need some Trunk's config and/or NPX but stays my favorite CSS tool.
+- [x] CSS with Tailwind: powerfull atomic css toolbet (pre-compiled in docker or with `run.sh` and `cargo watch`).
+- [x] JS script: a simple _Service Worker implementation_ to handle offline on mobile.
+- [x] __Rust: it's the core of this project -> experiment and learn.__

+- [X] Docker, DockerHub and docker-compose: to build a secure and light binary and keep stuff simple.
-- [x] Github Actions: Keep it simple regarding the project nature (website) and the complexity (none).
+- [x] Github Actions: keep it simple regarding the project nature (website) and the complexity (none).

-- [x] Actix-Web: API and Web Server development
+- [x] Actix-Web: API and Web Server development.